Our Goal - Ending preventable death and harm linked to birth control

 5. What other factors can increase the risk of a blood clot while I am using this form of birth control.

-1 in 300 women in the U.S. are effected by a blood clot as a result of the pill, patch and ring.
-PE's are a potentially catastrophic and often lead to death.
+1 in 300 women in the U.S. are affected by a blood clot as a result of the pill, patch and ring.
+Pulmonary embolism often lead to death.

 Effectiveness & Safety

 When it comes to birth control, women have more options than ever, but more choices also means there’s a lot more to consider.
 So how can you choose a pregnancy prevention method that is both the safest and most effective?
 Effectiveness and safety need to be evaluated together to ensure that you are making the most informed decision.